scipy-2024-image-analysis/tutorial/tutorial/notebook_setup.md

-# Launching the Jupyter notebooks
+# Part 0.2: Launching the Jupyter notebooks

 The materials on this website are actually the tutorial notebooks.
 We encourage you to follow along with the workshop in a fresh, blank notebook.
 However, if you